 Glenwood Springs, Colorado

 Take a short walk four blocks to the east of Hotel Glenwood Springs to Glenwood Hot Springs Pool.
 This popular resort destination, established in 1888, offers enjoyment for vacationers year-round.
 The main attraction is the Hot Springs Pool, naturally heated with mineral waters.
 The Pool is over two blocks long and is surrounded by the beautiful Rocky Mountains along the banks of the Colorado River.
-See our Hot Springs Pool Package for an immediate savings, or we will be happy to sell you discounted tickets directly at the front desk of the Hotel for $15 per adult and $11.50 per child.
-We will also provide you with towels free of charge.
-These prices are valid until May 24th.
+See our Hot Springs Pool Package for an immediate savings, or we will be happy to sell you discounted tickets directly at the front desk and we will also provide you with towels free of charge.

 Opening Summer of 2019 will be the new Kids pool, splash fountains and Adventure River to bring out the kid in everyone!